-- 1. Students with a functional impairment will be offered the opportunity to adapt their education to their impairments as far as this is reasonably possible.
+1. Students with a functional impairment or chronical illness will be offered the opportunity to adapt their education to their impairments as far as this is reasonably

+- possible.
 Adaptations are closely matched to the individual impairment of the student, but cannot affect the quality or degree of difficulty of a course or test. - 2.
-Students with functional impairments should submit a request to the student advisor which includes a statement from an agency competent in the matter.
-The student advisor will advise the Examination Board, which will subsequently decide on a possible adaptation of a student's education.
+Students with functional impairments or chronical illness should submit a request to the student advisor which includes a statement from an agency competent in the matter.
+The student advisor will advise the Examination Board, which will subsequently decide on a possible adaptation of a student's education. - 3.
+For statements of dyslexia, chronical illnesses or functional impairments, relevant EUR protocols for the check of these statements apply.